graphnex/privacy-from-visual-entities/ARTIFACT-EVALUATION.md

 ### Accessibility <a name="accessibility"></a>

-The repository is hosted in GitHub at https://github.com/graphnex/privacy-from-visual-entities (use the most recent commit in the branch main).
+The repository is hosted at https://github.com/graphnex/privacy-from-visual-entities (use the most recent commit in the branch main).

 ### Set up the environment <a name="set-up-environment"></a>